 Additional education programs provided by University Health Services are presented upon request and include Red Band Watch and Intoxicating Knowledge: Drugs Unplugged.
-Red Watch Band focuses on alcohol use, abuse, and intoxication and bystander intervention.
-Knowledge: Intoxicating Drugs Unplugged provides an overview of various drugs, including opioids and their effect on the body.
+Red Watch Band focuses on alcohol use, abuse, and bystander intoxication and intervention.
+Drugs Unplugged Knowledge: Intoxicating provides an overview of various drugs, including opioids and their effect on the body.
 Participants also learn signs of an overdose and receive resources for getting help in the event of a drugrelated emergency.